bbauska/W3Cx-4of5-thru-May-2024/README.md

 </details>

-Note that at *line 6* we use the decoded impulse.
+Note that at <i>line 6* we use the decoded impulse.
 We could not have done this before the impulse was loaded and decoded.

 The Dynamics Compressor node

-Definition: "*The DynamicsCompressorNode interface provides a compression effect, which lowers the volume of the loudest parts of the signal in order to help prevent clipping and distortion that can occur when multiple sounds are played and multiplexed together at once.
+Definition: "<i>The DynamicsCompressorNode interface provides a compression effect, which lowers the volume of the loudest parts of the signal in order to help prevent clipping and distortion that can occur when multiple sounds are played and multiplexed together at once.
 This